Login

 Exceptionally well

-Has this kit prompted any new food related initiatives within your school?
-No, we already manage our waste really well with a combo of worms, chickens, pigs and compost
+Has this kit prompted any new food related initiatives within your school? yes as stated above

 Helpful Report

 What are three words that describe the activities in this kit?
-Engaging, community-focused, and thought-provoking
+Engaging, fun, accessible

 How effective was the resource in fostering critical thinking about food waste issues?